 3. The 'means or resources can be put to alternative uses.
-If good can be put to only a been put to any other use arises there issues.
+If good can be put to only a single use, there would arise no economic problem in its use.
+When the good has been put to any other use arises there issues.
 But in actual life, it can be easily observed that a good is capable of being put to several alternative uses.
 Hence its total demand is so high that its existing supply is not adequate to meet it.
 Thus the good concerned gains economic significance.